jucasoliveira/crypto-ratings/README.md

 The terms below are defined for use in this paper standard of practice.

+- **Whale**: A cryptocurrency wallet which hold's large amount of assets based on BTC comparison;
+- **Wallet**: A crypto hash which holds assets such as crypto coins, NFT's , etc;
 - **Economic Capital**: The amount of capital an DOrg requires to survive or to meet a business objective for a specified period of time and risk metric, given its risk profile.